Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 when using private subnets.ECS_CLUSTER_NAME

-: Output from the ECS Fargate stack.ECS_CONTAINER_NAME
+: Output from the AWS Fargate stack.ECS_CONTAINER_NAME

-: Output from the ECS Fargate stack.ECS_TASK_DEFINITION
+: Output from the AWS Fargate stack.ECS_TASK_DEFINITION

-: Output from the ECS Fargate stack.SECURITY_GROUP
+: Output from the AWS Fargate stack.SECURITY_GROUP

 : Output from the VPC stack.SUBNET_1